 And, dammit, I think he pulls it off.

-There’s no better time to watch the video above: as the economy sours, persuading people to open their wallets will get harder.
+There’s no better time to watch this video: as the economy sours, persuading people to open their wallets will get harder.
 So selling will become more important.
+Here’s the video: